prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 How do you know if your house is infested or your roads clogged?
 Here are the red flags I’ve seen across dozens of organizations:

 **If your engineering house looks like this, you’re already on the clock.
-Don’t wait for the system to collapse—spot the warning signs early.**
+Don’t wait for the system to collapse-spot the warning signs early.**

-- Release day feels like a crisis—deployments fail, bugs surface, and the team scrambles to fix.
+- Release day feels like a crisis-deployments fail, bugs surface, and the team scrambles to fix.
 - Onboarding new engineers takes forever because of confusing code and missing documentation.
 - Your cloud bill balloons with no clear explanation-often a sign of inefficient or outdated tech.
 - Features take longer than planned, and user complaints grow.